syncfusion-content/blazor-docs/blazor/diagram/howTo/blazor-web-assembly-diagram.md

 ---
 layout: post
-title: Blazor Web Assembly Diagram in Blazor Diagram Component | Syncfusion
+title: Blazor WebAssembly Diagram in Blazor Diagram Component | Syncfusion
-description: Learn about Blazor Web Assembly Diagram in Blazor Diagram component of Syncfusion, and more details.
+description: Learn here all about Blazor WebAssembly Diagram in Syncfusion Blazor Diagram component and more.
 platform: Blazor
 control: Diagram
 documentation: ug
 ---

-# Getting Started with Blazor WebAssembly Diagram Using Visual Studio
+# Blazor WebAssembly Diagram in Blazor Diagram Component

 This article provides a step-by-step instructions to configure Syncfusion Blazor Diagram in a simple Blazor WebAssembly application using [Visual Studio 2019](https://visualstudio.microsoft.com/vs/).